-- type of qualifying event determines the qualified beneficiaries and period of time the coverage must be offered.
-COBRA continuation coverage will not be extended to employees terminated for gross misconduct. - 4.4 If a former employee chooses to continue group benefits under COBRA, he/she must pay the total applicable premium plus a two percent (2%) administrative fee.
-Coverage will cease if the former employee fails to make premium payments as scheduled, becomes covered by another group plan that does not exclude pre-existing conditions, or becomes eligible for Medicare. - 4.5 For detailed information or questions regarding COBRA, employees may reference their initial notice.
-The initial notice is an explanation of COBRA rights that is sent to all employees and qualified beneficiaries upon enrollment in an OC San health insurance plan.
+- 4.3 4.3 As set forth by COBRA, employees and/or their dependents (qualified beneficiaries) will be provided the opportunity for a temporary extension of health coverage (continuation coverage) in certain instances where coverage under the plan would otherwise end.
+The type of qualifying event determines the qualified beneficiaries and period of time the coverage must be offered.
+COBRA continuation coverage will not be extended to employees terminated for gross misconduct. - 4.4 4.4-If a former employee chooses to continue group benefits under COBRA, he/she must pay the total applicable premium plus a two percent (2%) administrative fee.
+Coverage will cease if the former employee fails to make premium payments as scheduled, becomes covered by another group plan that does not exclude preexisting conditions, or becomes eligible for Medicare. - 4.5 4.5 For detailed information or questions regarding COBRA, employees may reference their initial notice.
+The initial notice is an explanation of COBRA rights that is sent to all employees and qualified beneficiaries upon enrollment in an OCSDOC San health insurance plan.